-The Milwaukee school I currently teach at is so lucky in many ways.
-We have a greenhouse built right into our playground!
-Historically, it has been mostly utilized by our adolescent program.
+The Milwaukee school I taught at for over a decade is so lucky in many ways.
+There is a greenhouse built right into the playground.
+Historically, it has been mostly utilized by the adolescent program.
 Over the years, they have partaken in many different local projects via the greenhouse.
 This includes raising fish and growing various types of produce to be sold to local businesses.
 The students manage most aspects associated to the endeavor.

 Research resources available in our classroom are deliberately restricted.
 Students need to leave our classroom and our school to discover more about the subjects they are interested in.

 This ‘Going Out’ is the Montessori term for off-campus excursions taken by small groups of children to visit a variety of things: Museums, parks, galleries, stores and other businesses, libraries, non-profit organizations, places of worship, zoos, historical sites, just to name a few.
 When there, subject-matter experts can be found, or hands-on experiences can be had.